-a review by Nalini Haynes
+A review by Nalini Haynes

-The plot is well-paced but gentle.
+The plot is gentle.
 Haru begins investigating, her goals made clear when she calls in pest control.
 She’s just a woman who wants to be rid of thieving pests, she’s not a terrifying villain.
 Shawn is ill but gains hope and courage from Arrietty; this is possibly the weakest point of the plot but it’s a positive message to family audiences.
 This is a movie that is suitable for very young viewers, a family movie.

 I highly recommend Arrietty as a family movie and as an effective adaptation of the Borrowers.